-- polycystic ovary syndrome (PCOS)
+- polycystic ovary syndrome

 It is possible to become pregnant if you have Asherman syndrome, but the adhesions in the uterus can pose a risk to the developing fetus.
-Your chances of miscarriage and stillbirth will also be higher than in women without this condition.
+Your chances of miscarriage and stillbirth may be higher than in people without this condition.

 If your doctor suspects Asherman syndrome, they’ll usually first take blood samples to rule out other conditions that could be causing your symptoms.
 They may also use an ultrasound to look at the thickness of the uterine lining and the follicles.

 Hysteroscopy is possibly the best method to use in the diagnosis of Asherman syndrome.
 During this procedure, your doctor will dilate your cervix and then insert a hysteroscope.

-During this procedure, a special dye is injected into the uterus to make it easier for a doctor to identify problems with the uterine cavity, or growths or blockages to the fallopian tubes, on an X-ray.
+During this procedure, a doctor injects a special dye into the uterus to make it easier for them to identify problems with the uterine cavity, or growths or blockages to the fallopian tubes, on an X-ray.

-- you’re experiencing recurrent miscarriages
+- recurrent miscarriages

-- you’re having difficulties conceiving
+- difficulties conceiving

 The best way to prevent Asherman syndrome is to avoid the D and C procedure.
-In most cases, it should be possible to choose medical evacuation following a missed or incomplete miscarriage, retained placenta, or post birth hemorrhage.
+In most cases, it should be possible to choose medical evacuation following a missed or incomplete miscarriage, retained placenta, or post-birth hemorrhage.